Why does the iOS CarPlay 14 not Working

 Now, you have to wait until the backup and restore processes are finished.

 It is important to keep in mind that entering into the recovery mode can be a different process based on your iOS version.
 For example, if you are using iPhone 7 and iPhone 7 Plus, the process is to simultaneously press and hold the Top and Volume buttons.

-On the other hand, if you are using iPhone 8 and later, the process is to quickly press and release the volume button.
+On the other hand, if you are using iPhone 8 and later, the process quickly presses and releases the volume button.

 Besides, you can also use Dr.Fone - System Repair to downgrade your iPhone to the previous version.

-4.1: How to repair iPhone using Dr. Fone - System Repair
+4.1: How to repair the iPhone using Dr. Fone - System Repair

-If your dont want to downgrade your ios version, you can use the Dr. Fone - System Repair（iOS） to quickly and safely repair your iPhone system.
+If you don't want to downgrade your ios version, you can use the Dr. Fone - System Repair（iOS） to quickly and safely repair your iPhone system.
 The best part of this tool is that you can repair your device without losing any of your data.